Berkshire Hathaway profit surges as economy gives Buffett a boost

 Net income rose to $12.01 billion, or $7,301 per Class A share, from $4.26 billion, or $2,592 per share, a year earlier.

-Results also reflected a decline in Berkshire’s effective income tax rate, to 20 percent from 28.9 percent, following last year’s cut in the federal corporate tax rate.
+Results also reflected a decline in Berkshire’s effective income tax rate to 20 percent from 28.9 percent, following last year’s cut in the federal corporate tax rate.

 Berkshire is based in Omaha, Nebraska, and has more than 90 businesses in the insurance, chemicals, energy, food and retail, industrial parts, railroad and other sectors.

+Their day-to-day operations are overseen by Greg Abel and Ajit Jain, each seen by investors as a possible successor to Buffett, 87, as chief executive.
+Buffett and Vice Chairman Charlie Munger, 94, handle major capital allocation decisions.

-Book value per Class A share, which reflects assets minus liabilities and is a preferred measure of growth for Buffett, rose 3 percent from the end of March to $217,677.
+Book value per Class A share, reflecting assets minus liabilities and a preferred measure of growth for Buffett, rose 3 percent in the quarter to $217,677.

-Berkshire also ended June with $111.1 billion of cash and equivalents, some of which Buffett could use to repurchase stock under a new policy giving him and Vice Chairman Charlie Munger more freedom to conduct buybacks.
+Berkshire also ended June with $111.1 billion of cash and equivalents, some of which Buffett could use to repurchase stock under a new policy giving him and Munger more freedom to buy back stock they considered undervalued.

-The policy change reflected Buffett’s struggles to find big acquisitions for Berkshire.
-He has made none since the $32.1 billion purchase of aircraft parts maker Precision Castparts in January 2016.
+The change reflected Buffett’s inability to find big acquisitions since January 2016, when Berkshire paid $32.1 billion for aircraft parts maker Precision Castparts.

-Buffett has spent some money on stocks, and Berkshire said it ended June with a $47.2 billion stake in iPhone maker Apple Inc.
+Buffett has not bought back stock in 2018, but has spent money on stocks, and Berkshire said it ended June with a $47.2 billion stake in Apple Inc.

-Apple’s share price at that time suggests that Berkshire may have bought roughly 15 million additional shares in the second quarter, on top of the 239.6 million it already owned.
+Apple’s share price at the time suggests that Berkshire may have bought about 15 million Apple shares in the second quarter, on top of 239.6 million it already owned.

+The iPhone maker this week became the first U.S.-listed company whose stock market value topped $1 trillion.

-Berkshire said it spent $6.08 billion on equity securities in the second quarter.
-It has not bought back stock in 2018.
+Berkshire spent $6.08 billion on equities in the quarter.
+It did not immediately respond to a request for comment.

 Class A shares of Berkshire closed Friday at $304,671, or 7 percent below their Jan.
-29 peak, while Class B shares closed at $200.24, or 8 percent below its peak on the same day.
+29 peak, while Class B shares closed at $200.24, or 8 percent below their peak the same day.

 Insurance underwriting profit totaled $943 million, compared with a year earlier $22 million loss.